rimvaliulin/isorted/README.md

 Installation
 ------------

-In `Package Control` just find `isorted` or install manually by navigating to Sublime's `Packages` folder and cloning this repository:
+Just find `isorted` in `Package Control` or install manually by navigating to Sublime's `Packages` folder and cloning this repository:

 ```bash
 git clone https://github.com/rimvaliulin/isorted.git